How To Find Out Where Someone Works for Child Support Legally

 Locating a physical address for someone can be done in a variety of ways.
 One way is to search voter registration records in a county or state.
 Voter registration is considered public record, and some areas provide a mailing address for the individual voter; however, you will need the full name and date of birth of the person registered in cases to look up voter registration.

 For example, Montana’s voter registration link requires a date of birth to search.
-This is one way to determine who lives here when searching for a physical address.
+This is one way to find out who lives here when looking for a physical address.
 A physical address is necessary to serve someone with notice of child support obligations.

 The Montana Secretary of State site showing the voter registration information can be searched if the full name and date of birth of the person is known.